 ♾️ Lifetime access & updates

 Although bus tours are available to the Asklepieion on Kos, we recommend travelling by rental car.
-This allows you to make your trip flexible and visit the site at quieter visiting times.
-The approach from Kos Town or Antimachia is well signposted and the road is paved throughout.
-Only shortly before the finish the one-way street regulation can be a bit confusing.
+This gives you the flexibility to visit the site at quieter times.
+The route from Kos Town or Antimachia is well signposted and the road is fully paved.
+Only shortly before arrival, the one-way street layout can be a little confusing.

-Our recommendation for car rental on Kos is Costas Car Rental – a friendly family business that we have known and appreciated personally for years.
-Well-maintained cars, uncomplicated service and top ratings on Google speak for themselves.
-From small cars to family cars, everything is there.
-Click here for the desired vehicle for Kos:
+Our recommendation for car rental on Kos is Costas Car Rental — a friendly family business that we have known and appreciated personally for years.
+Well-maintained cars, straightforward service and top ratings on Google speak for themselves.
+From small cars to family vehicles, they have everything you need.
+Click here to find the right car for Kos:

 What is the parking situation at the Asklepieion?

-Free Asklepieio Parking is available directly in front of the Asklepieion grounds.
-The parking spaces at the entrance are reserved for cars, the parking spaces near the main road for buses.
-As long as you’re there before 11 a.m., you should easily get a free parking space.
-Since the Asklepieion is a popular destination on Kos, the rush is highest at lunchtime in summer.
+Free parking at the Asklepieion is available directly in front of the grounds.
+The spaces at the entrance are reserved for cars, while the spaces near the main road are for buses.
+As long as you arrive before 11 a.m., you should easily find a free spot.
+Since the Asklepieion is a popular destination on Kos, it gets busiest around midday in summer.

-Even by public bus you will reach the Asklepieion of Kos.
-This stops directly in front of the excavation site and departs from the stop at the Akteon, Akti Miaouli Square, not far from the Albergo Gelsomino Accommodation (Link to Booking.com*).
-You can buy the relatively cheap tickets directly at the counter.
+You can also reach the Asklepieion of Kos by public bus.
+It stops directly in front of the excavation site and departs from the stop at the Akteon, Akti Miaouli Square, not far from the Albergo Gelsomino Accommodation (Link to Booking.com*).
+You can buy the reasonably priced tickets directly at the counter.
 Please check with your hotel or host for current departure times.

 → The Municipality of Kos publishes the Bus timetables for Kos on: mobility.kos

-Due to its great regional and national importance, the Asklepieion Kos open all year round.
-However, there are winter and summer opening hours.
-In the season (April – October) the facility is even open until 8 p.m. (last admission approx. 30 minutes before).
-The crowds of visitors are clearly limited at this time and the evening sun bathes the entire complex in an atmospheric light.
+Due to its great regional and national importance, the Asklepieion of Kos is open all year round.
+However, there are different opening hours in winter and summer.
+During the season (April – October), the site is open until 8 p.m. (last admission approx. 30 minutes before closing).
+Visitor numbers are noticeably lower at this time of day, and the evening sun bathes the entire complex in a wonderfully atmospheric light.

 Ticket prices for the Kos Asklepieion: